SAP-samples/teched2024-DT180/exercises/ex2/README.md

 ## Summary

-You've now learned to configure and deploy the iFlow for repilcating plants and it's most important configuration parameters
+You've now learned to configure and deploy the iFlow for replicating plants and it's most important configuration parameters

 Continue to - [Exercise 3 - Configure, deploy and analyse Run Integrate Products etc...](../ex3/README.md)